Enter your search word or phrase below:

 Stephen G. Ray Jr.

-Rev. Dr. Stephen G. Ray Jr. is the newly appointed President of Chicago Theological Seminary.
+Rev. Dr. Stephen G. Ray Jr. is the President of Chicago Theological Seminary.
 In addition, he is the President of the Society for the Study of Black Religion.
-Having written and lectured broadly in the areas of Systematic Theology, African American religion, human rights and the intersection of religion and politics, President Ray’s current work focuses on reinvigorating the public square as a place for all, and reclaiming a vital expression of progressive religion in that project.
+Having written and lectured broadly in the areas of Systematic Theology, African American religion, human rights and the intersection of religion and politics, President Ray’s current work focuses on reinvigorating the public square as a place for all and reclaiming a vital expression of progressive religion in that project.
+Read his blog, View From The Corner, here.

 - Ph.D.
 Religious Studies-African-American Studies Joint Degree Program, Yale University, 2000